-In 2012 Dr Michael Motskin and Dr Praveen Paul were two research scientists at Imperial College London.
+In 2012 Dr Praveen Paul and Dr Michael Motskin were two research scientists at Imperial College London.
 They started and organised an event called ‘Meet the Researchers’.
 It brought people affected by Parkinson’s, Alzheimer’s, motor neurone disease and multiple sclerosis into their labs to show them the kind of research they do.
 It was inspirational for both visitors and researchers.
 They thought if people want to come into labs to meet scientists, why not bring the scientists out to the people?
 And so Pint of Science was born.
 In May 2013 they held the first Pint of Science festival in just three cities.
-It quickly took off around the world and now happens in nearly 400 cities.
-Read more here.
+It quickly took off around the world and now happens in nearly 500 cities.
 Pint of Science received a Points of Light award by the Prime Minister in recognition of voluntary work and making a change in the community.

 We are non-profit and ticket costs were introduced to ensure that we could become sustainable rather than a one-off.
 As well as our dedicated volunteers, Pint of Science relies on ticket money, donations, sponsors, and the universities and institutions involved to keep going.
 We've never received large grants or pots of money, we don't even have an office.
 We're built on the dedication, enthusiasm and commitment of all involved in organising and attending, as well as the occasional pint!

 Locations and topics